GICD_NSACR<n>, Non-secure Access Control Registers, n = 0 - 63

 GICD_NSACR<n> can be accessed through the memory-mapped interfaces:

-When When IsAccessSecure() access on this interface is RW.
+When When an access is Secure access on this interface are RW.